padeir0/anu/readme.md

 In `<expr1>` the type of `<id>` is `<type_expr0> | ... | <type_exprN>`.
 In the `default` branch, the type of `<id>` is identical to the type of `<expr>`.

+If the `<expr>` is a mutable variable and is modified inside a `case`, the value of `<id>` will not change, it will remain the same as it was on the beginning of the switch.

 The output type of the `switch type` expression follows the same rules as the value switch.